conda/conda-lock/docs/authenticated_channels.md

 ## Simple Auth

-For other channels (such as those self-managed) you may be using a more standard username/password auth
+For other channels (such as those self-managed) basic auth is supported

 ```sh
 --channel 'http://$USER:$PASSWORD@host.com/channel'